Divzoon/Help-Portal/HowChatbotCanBeCreated.md

 # What is the Type of chatbot that the Help portal needs and why?
-- it needs **information retrieval** from (based on) the data and the documents in the help portal website. why? - to avoid hallucinations and to improve the UX on the boring help portal information representation.
+- it needs **information retrieval** from (based on) the data and the documents in the help portal website.
+- why? to avoid hallucinations and to improve the UX on the boring help portal information representation.
 ## It takes the information from the documents and does things to it:
 - Summarization
-- experimentation (From the Docs)
+- Explanation (From the Docs)

-# reply structure
+# Reply Structure

 ```txt
 -------------------